 Acupuncture is an ancient medical practice that has treated and prevented disease for thousands of years—people rely on Chinese Medicine to maintain good health as well as to heal from existing health conditions.
 At Healing from Within, Megan specializes in Women's and Children’s Health, Pregnancy and Post-partum, Digestive Disorders, Allergies, and Mental and Emotional Health.

 Acupuncture needles are hair thin, not hollow like a medical doctor may use.
-The needles are used in acupuncture to stimulate the body's own energy to effect symptomatic relief and treat the root cause of any imbalance.
-Not everyone experiences sensation when the needles are inserted, but sometimes one may feel tingling or warmth—once the needles are inserted, the experience is often quite relaxing.
+The needles are used in acupuncture to stimulate the body's own energy to effect symptomatic relief and treat the root cause of an imbalance.
+Not everyone experiences sensation when the needles are inserted, but sometimes one may feel tingling or warmth—once the needles are inserted, the experience is quite relaxing.
 The acupuncture needles are prepackaged in sterile, airtight packaging, are single use, and disposed of as medical waste just like at the doctor’s office.

 Acupuncture is effective in treating a wide variety of conditions and is recognized by prominent organizations such as the National Institutes for Health and the World Health Organizations (WHO).
 The WHO recognizes that acupuncture has been proven through clinical studies to be effective in treating a long list of ailments including allergies, depression, headaches and physical pain.